lencap/awsinfo/README.md

 # AWS CLI Information Utility
 A sysadmin command-line utility that allows quick and dirty querying of the following AWS resources: EC2 instances, ELBs, R53 DNS zones and records, and CloudFormation stacks.
 It also allows the breakdown of a DNS/ELB endpoint into its instances backends.
 See below for more info.

-The speed in querying these services is achieve by caching the info in JSON files that are securely accessible from `$HOME/.awsinfo/ directory`.
-These files are copied locally from an S3 bucket that should only be accessible from networks in your organization.
-It uses the following 5 files: `inst.json`, `elb.json`, `zone.json`, `dns.json`, and `stack.json`.
+The speed in querying these services is achieve by caching the AWS resources info in JSON files stored in the `$HOME/.awsinfo/` directory.
+The files are called `inst.json`, `elb.json`, `zone.json`, `dns.json`, and `stack.json`.

 ## Installation
 The prefer installation method is with [Homebrew](https://brew.sh):